request an appointment online.

 In general, any new or changing spots on your skin that persist for two weeks or more should be brought to your doctor’s attention.
 Skin cancer often has no symptoms in its early stages, though symptoms can appear at any point.

-- A non-healing sore that bleeds or develops a crust
+- A sore that doesn’t heal, or one that bleeds or forms a crust

 Skin cancer symptoms can vary depending on the type of skin cancer and its location on the skin.
 Below are general descriptions of the various symptoms associated with specific skin cancer types.